Fort Edward station

 Fort Edward station (also known as the Fort Edward–Glens Falls) is an intercity train station in Fort Edward, New York.
 It was originally built as a Delaware and Hudson Railroad depot in 1900, as a replacement for two earlier stations.
 The first was built in 1840 but was later converted into a store in 1880, the same year it was replaced with a second depot on the existing site.
 The third and current station has been listed on the National Register of Historic Places since December 13, 2000.
 The station serves both Fort Edward and nearby Glens Falls.
 It has one low-level side platform to the west of the single track of the Canadian Pacific Railway Canadian Subdivision.

 The station is served by Amtrak's daily Adirondack and Ethan Allen Express.
-The station also is a stop on the Greater Glens Falls Transit's Hudson Falls/Fort Edward line (Route 4) providing bus service to Glens Falls and surrounding communities Monday through Saturdays, as well as seasonal "train-catcher" service to Lake George, New York.
+The station also is a stop on the CDTA's Route 404 providing bus service to Glens Falls and surrounding communities Monday through Saturdays, as well as seasonal "train-catcher" service to Lake George, New York.

-In March 2020, all Amtrak service at the station was suspended indefinitely, with trains being truncated to Albany–Rensselaer station as part of a round of service reductions in response to the ongoing coronavirus pandemic.
-Ethan Allen Express service between New York City and Rutland, Vermont resumed on July 19, 2021, however the Adirondack service between New York City and Montreal has yet to resume daily operations.
+In March 2020, all Amtrak service at the station was suspended indefinitely, with trains being truncated to Albany–Rensselaer station after Vermont Governor Phil Scott ordered all Amtrak stations in Vermont closed due to the ongoing coronavirus pandemic.Ethan Allen Express service between New York City and Rutland, Vermont resumed on July 19, 2021.
+The Adirondack service between New York City and Montreal resumed daily operations on April 3, 2023.

 As of June 2020, the station is occupied by Evergreen Bicycle Works.